9 Things you didn't know about St George

 6. St George was a saint for 1000 years before the 'holiday'

 A feast day of St George has been celebrated in England for hundreds of years on 23 April, which was possibly the date of his martyrdom.
 Following the Battle of Agincourt in 1415, St George's Day became one of the most important feast days in the English calendar.

 7. England isn't the only country to celebrate St George

-England shares St George with Venice, Genoa, Portugal and Catalonia among others as their patron saint and many of these places have their own celebrations and ceremonies in his honour.
+England shares St George with Venice, Genoa, Portugal, Ethiopia and Catalonia among others as their patron saint and many of these places have their own celebrations and ceremonies in his honour.